drunkard/ceph-readable-doc/html/_sources/radosgw/notifications.rst.txt

 .. note::

-  - Deleting an unknown notification (e.g. double delete) is not considered an error
+  - Deleting an unknown notification (for example, double delete) is not considered an error.
-  - Deleting a topic does not automatically delete all notifications associated with it
+  - Deleting a topic does not automatically delete all notifications associated with it.

 The response will have the following format: